expresso/router/README.md

 When creating an endpoint, you need to describe its input, output and give it at least one handler.

 The `input` property is an object containing a `body`, `params` and / or `query` properties, each being a Zod schema.
 The corresponding `req` properties will be validated and transformed using these schemas.
+You can also specify a `headers` property, which should contain a map of `<string, HeaderObject>` according to OpenAPI spefication. **These headers will not be automatically validaded for now**

 The `output` property is an object literal having one property for each possible status code for that endpoint.
 Each status code receives a Zod schema describing the body of that response.
 The `res.json` typing will ensure that you fulfill at least one of the response bodies, but **will not** match the status code and body (this is a typing limitation and PRs are very welcome).

+The `outputHeaders` property allows you to specify headers that are sent with each response code specified in the `output` property.
+This property is an object containing a `<statusCode, <string, HeaderObject>>` map.

 The `handlers` property is a function or array of optionally async functions.
 Errors and async errors are automatically captured and fed to `next`, so the express error handling flow works as normal.